anastasiiakhil/Intro_to_DS/README.md

 * lab6.
 Neural network for regression problem.
 * lab7.
 Neural network for classification problem.
 * lab8.
 Classification of handwritten numbers by a fully connected neural network.
+* lab9.
+Recognition of handwritten numbers by a convolutional neural network.